jcezarms/targres/README.md

 textual context, localized social impact (feedback from ratings) and ramifications (pros \& cons stemming from a given argumentation).

-# Concepts and Implementation
+# Concept and Implementation

-This is the final project of an ML Engineering specialization, so there are two main blocks of depth to be understood:
+There are two main blocks of in-depth content:
 - [The study paper](./TARGRES_Project_Paper.pdf) - contains the full research, mathematical constructs in support of TARGRES and model benchmarks.
 - [TARGRES.ipynb](./TARGRES.ipynb) - full implementation of the algorithm, along with documented sequential use of local modules.